z3ht/mr-smarty-pants/README.md

 - Add support for pasting selection as context rather than screenshots.
 Add hotkey context upload
     - Support visualizing current context.
 Screenshot as part of text history.
     - Text blocks as part of history
-- Investigate more optimal difference functions for screenshotting text.
-Also better compression algorithms.
-Also cheaper api endpoints.
 - Add dropdowns for settings that are defined in code.
 Two kinds of settings: intelligence and objective
     - Allow for specifying system prompt
     - Support a screenshot upload equation considering age vs difference.
 Support number of screenshots to upload